sammaxfleet/THISORTHATAPI/README.md

-## Libraries
+## Libraries & Frameworks

-Cloudinary
-dj - rest- auth
-Django
-django-allauth
-django-cloudinary-storage
-django-cors-headers
-django-filter
-django-taggit
-django-rest-framework
-gunicorn
-pillow
-psycopg2
-sqlparse
+Cloudinary : Cloudinary is an end-to-end image- and video-management solution for websites and mobile apps, covering everything from image and video uploads, storage, manipulations, optimizations to delivery. dj - rest- auth : Drop-in API endpoints for handling authentication securely in Django Rest Framework.
+Django: Django is a high-level Python web framework that enables rapid development of secure and maintainable websites. django-allauth : Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication. django-rest-framework : Django REST framework is a powerful and flexible toolkit for building Web APIs. gunicorn : Gunicorn is a pure Python WSGI server with simple configuration and multiple worker implementations for performance tuning. pillow : Pillow formerly Python Imaging Library (PIL) is a free library for the Python programming language psycopg2 : Psycopg is the most popular PostgreSQL database adapter for the Python programming language. sqlparse : sqlparse is a non-validating SQL parser for Python.

 # Acknowledgements